mfornace/nupack-docs-dev/sources/index.md

 ## Acknowledgments
-We thank all the NUPACK users that have helped out as beta testers over the years, as well as the many NUPACK users that have emailed \texttt{support@nupack.org} to request features or report bugs.
+We thank all the NUPACK users that have helped out as beta testers over the years, as well as the many NUPACK users that have emailed <support@nupack.org> to request features or report bugs.
-NUPACK is supported by the National Science Foundation (NSF-OAC-1835414) and by the Beckman Institute at Caltech (PMTC) NUPACK has previously been supported by the National Science Foundation (NSF-CCF-1317694, NSF-CCF-0832824, NSF-CHE-0533064, NSF-DMS-0506468, NSF-CAREER-0448835), by the Gordon and Betty Moore Foundation (GBMF2809), by the John Simon Guggenheim Memorial Foundation,
+NUPACK is supported by the National Science Foundation (NSF-OAC-1835414) and by the Beckman Institute at Caltech (PMTC).
+NUPACK has previously been supported by the National Science Foundation (NSF-CCF-1317694, NSF-CCF-0832824, NSF-CHE-0533064, NSF-DMS-0506468, NSF-CAREER-0448835),
+by the Gordon and Betty Moore Foundation (GBMF2809), by the John Simon Guggenheim Memorial Foundation,